-At the D56 visit, at least 8 weeks after your first vaccination, you will have a brief health check.
+At the boost vaccine visit, at least 8 weeks after your first vaccination, you will have a brief health check.
 Your temperature will be recorded.
 If it is above 37.8°C, or if you have symptoms of a respiratory tract infection, the visit will be rescheduled.
 Your heart rate and height and weight will be checked.
 Anyone who could possibly be pregnant (considered to be any female aged 11 and above) must provide a urine sample to check before they receive a vaccination.

 You will have a blood test.
 If you want your skin numbed with local anaesthetic cream, this can be provided.
 Your blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
-Blood samples from the D56 and D70 visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).
+Blood samples from the boost vaccine visit and D14 and D28 post boost vaccine visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).